 It completely removes the old risks, and makes proof of delivery a more simple, secure process by:

-- removinng all paper requirements, relying on signature reproduction technology; and
+- removing all paper requirements, relying on signature reproduction technology; and

-- allowing for integration with a range of smart device, as long as they have a touch screen and the right software installed.
+- allowing for integration with a range of smart device, as long as they have a touch screen and the right transport and warehouse system installed.

 It can even be done with a finger!